altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/rsu/ug-rsu-multiqspi-agx7f-soc.md

 * $TOP_FOLDER/initial_image_multiQSPI.jic - Initial QSPI image used for regular RSU use cases.
 * $TOP_FOLDER/initial_image_multiQSPI_prev.jic - Initial QSPI image used to exercise combined application use case. - Not available in 24.3 release.

-For detailed instructions on how to create the .pfg, please refer to the **Creating the initial flash-image** section in in main RSU page (**HPS Remote System Update Tutorial Example Design User Guide: Agilex™ 7 FPGA F-Series Transceiver-SoC Development Kit (P-Tile and E-Tile**).
+For detailed instructions on how to create the .pfg, please refer to the [Creating the initial flash-image](https://altera-fpga.github.io/rel-24.3/embedded-designs/agilex-7/f-series/soc/rsu/ug-rsu-agx7f-soc/#creating-the-initial-flash-image) in main RSU page.
 For a multi-QSPI initial image there are some variations that need to be obserrved and these are described next.

 * When selecting the flash device in Configuration Device tab and clicking Add Device you need to select as device any of the QSPI0xG devices depending on the total size of the multi-QSPI system (in bits).
 In the figure below are shown the possible options.
 These options gets available when building an RSU image.
 In this figure, the QSPI04G is being selected for a 4 Gbit system (512 MB) integrated by 2 flash devices of 2Gbit each one.